Digitalswede/ADS_2021/README.md

 Sound data can also be represented with spectrograms, and other image representations of sound (such as oscillograms/waveforms).
 However, we achieved the best results working with MFCCs.
 The sample rate of recordings is also an important factor to consider, since it is a measure of how many samples are recorded over a period of time.
 A high sample rate will contain a lot of samples, but might be computationally expensive or contain unnecessarily many samples.
 While a low sample rate has some information loss, but can be faster to process.

+All of these techniques mentioned above were relevant in our Dialogue project, which is a part of the bigger Smart Teddy Bear project.
+This is a very interesting domain, as it contains a lot of different problems.
+Not only did we need to create a functional algorithm to classify speech, we also needed to work with and get a deep understanding of audio data, and relate all of our work to the healthcare domain for dementia patients.

 </details>